 This course offers a practical approach to the problems of human resource management in the hospitality industry.
 It covers an introduction to the personnel function; selection and placement of personnel; and the role of supervision with an emphasis on induction, training, communications, performance, appraisal, and leadership style.
 Also covered are a study of age and salary administration; motivation; and discussion of union-management relations.
 This course may be offered in a distance education format.

-This course provides safety and sanitation principles and practices for personal and institutional application.
-Methods and techniques for handling foods safely are examined including food preparation, storage, service, and the prevention of food contamination.
+This course will provide instruction in the proper use of safety and sanitation principles and practices for personal and institutional application.
+Methods and techniques for handling foods safely are examined, including food preparation, storage, service, and the prevention of food contamination.
 Also covered are the importance of microorganisms, food borne illness and food allergies, sanitary facilities and equipment, accident prevention, crisis management, and pest management.
-Compliance with city, state, and federal health regulation as embodied in HACCP (Hazard Analysis Critical Control Point) are emphasized, along with the supervisor?s responsibilities in maintaining high standards of these principles.
-This course will provide updated information on USDA, FDA, Codex, and ISO 24,000 regulations and there relationship to food borne illness.
+Compliance with city, state, and federal health regulation as embodied in HACCP (Hazard Analysis Critical Control Point) are emphasized, along with the supervisor's responsibilities in maintaining high standards of these principles.
+This course will provide updated information on USDA, FDA, Codex, and ISO 24,000 regulations and their relationship to food borne illness.
 The student receives a certificate of completion from the Educational Foundation of the National Restaurant Association upon the successful completion of this course with a passing grade of 75% or higher.
 This course will provide the safe use of culinary equipment and its proper use to avoid accidents.
 This course is required for all Culinary Arts/Culinary Management students and is advised to be taken as the first course prior to all other culinary courses or in conjunction with the first few.
 It may be used for American Culinary certification and recertification, and is required for the Dietary Service Supervisor Certificate offered by the Nutrition Department.
 This course may be offered in a distance education format.

 Advisory: ENGL 280 with a grade of C or higher, or English Placement Level 5 or higher.